 Burro Food Truck.
 Credit Geoff Duncan.

-6. Treat your kids to a true Austin dining experience at food truck park The Picnic, where they’ll love the crunchy chicken tenders served up by The Mighty Cone and sweet treats from Hey Cupcake!, all enjoyed under shady pavilions.
+6. Treat your kids to a true Austin dining experience at food truck park The Picnic, where they’ll love the crunchy chicken tenders served up by The Mighty Cone, enjoyed under a shady pavilion.

-7. Pack up the kiddos and blankets and head out to Zilker Hillside Theater to watch this year’s free Summer Musical, Disney’s The Little Mermaid, performed under the stars July 12–Aug.
-17, 2019, Thursdays through Sundays.
+7. Pack up the kiddos and blankets and head out to Zilker Hillside Theater to watch this year’s free Summer Musical (performance details TBA), performed under the stars from July-August, Thursdays through Sundays.
+Or, check out the variety of family-friendly productions streaming on demand by the Austin Scottish Rite Theater.
+The theater is Austin’s oldest, founded in 1871 (the same year the city became the capital of Texas).

-8. Get wild at the Austin Zoo, where you’ll see more than 300 animals, including big cats, monkeys and native Texas wildlife.
+8. Get wild at the Austin Zoo, where you’ll see more than 300 animals, including big cats, monkeys, foxes and more native Texas wildlife (tickets must be purchased online in advance).
 Nearly all of the animals at the zoo are rescues.

 10. Some of Austin’s best live music series are also family friendly.
 Stop in the Oak Garden at Güero’s Taco Bar on Wednesdays for the Texas Radio Live series presented by Sun Radio.

 13. Take a dip in one of Austin’s spring-fed swimming holes, located in the heart of the city.
 Barton Springs Pool in Zilker Park maintains a refreshing temperature of 68–70 degrees year round, and has plenty of grassy areas to spread out.
-Deep Eddy Pool is the oldest pool in the state, and shows poolside movies in the summer.
+Deep Eddy Pool is the oldest pool in the state, and shows poolside movies in the summer (both pools are currently open for lap swims only, with limited capacity).

-14. Immerse your family in Texas history at the Texas State Capitol (which offers free tours) and the Bullock Texas State History Museum (located just one block north of the Capitol).
+14. Immerse your family in Texas history at the Texas State Capitol (which offers free tours but is currently closed on the weekends) and the Bullock Texas State History Museum (located just one block north of the Capitol).
 The Bullock contains three floors of interactive exhibits, the Texas Spirit Theater, an IMAX Theatre and the Story of Texas Cafe.

 15. Explore Austin on two wheels with a rental from Barton Springs Bike Rental, which also offers guided tours.
 Bike along the Barton Creek Greenbelt and discover Gus Fruh, a swimming hole that features the famed Urban Assault limestone rock wall, a favorite of climbers.

-16. For a low-key morning downtown, head to story time at BookPeople, the largest independent bookstore in Texas.
+16. For a low-key morning downtown, head to BookPeople where you can browse the collection of children's books and gifts at the largest independent bookstore in Texas (catch their regular children's story time events via Zoom).
 Afterwards, walk across the street and spend some time at the playground on the rooftop plaza of the flagship Whole Foods Market.

 17. From April through October, don’t miss the sunset show at the Bat Bridge, when more than one million Mexican free-tailed bats pour into the evening sky from beneath the Congress Avenue Bridge.
 Watch from the bridge, stake out a spot at the Statesman Bat Observation Center or view the bats from the waters of Lady Bird Lake with Lone Star Riverboat or Capital Cruises.

-19. Head to the The Hideout Theatre on Sundays for Hideout Kids, when an improv troupe acts out a new and unique story based on the suggestions of the kids in the audience.
-Children love interacting with the zany actors, and are encouraged to jump onstage to join in the fun.
+19. Catch The Hideout Theatre live online on Sundays for Hideout Kids, when an improv troupe acts out a new and unique story based on the suggestions of the kids in the audience.
+Your children will love interacting with the zany actors, and are encouraged to join in the fun for this interactive show.

 20. Hike up Mount Bonnell and get a panoramic view of the Austin area, including Lake Austin.
 The steep climb up stone steps makes it a relatively short hike, with an amazing reward at the top.
 Why not pack a sunset picnic?